Posted by Ramos Law Group, PLLC | Divorce

 If one spouse is confined to a mental institution for at least three years, and has a very poor chance of recovery (or a very high chance of relapse in the event of a recovery), this is grounds for a divorce.
 Bear in mind that the court will likely appoint a guardian to represent the incapacitated spouse’s interests.

-At-Fault Grounds for Divorce
+What are the At-Fault Grounds for Divorce in Texas?

 In the case of at-fault grounds for divorce, one (or both) spouses is said to be at fault for undermining the marriage.
 In most cases such a finding will greatly influence the judge’s final ruling against the at-fault spouse when it comes to the division of property, custody, and support payments.